 My friend, Linda, asked me recently for suggestions on what to do with the water she had used to cook kale.
-This water, known as pot liquor, has set many a cook’s heart aflutter because it’s loaded with flavor.
+This water, known as pot liquor (sometimes spelled potlikker), has set many a cook’s heart aflutter because it’s loaded with flavor.
 Not only that, it’s also packed with nutrients from the kale, or whatever greens you have cooked in it.

-Pot liquor can be used in place of water or broth in almost anything.
+Pot liquor is a U.S. Southern speciality, usually made from collard, mustard, or turnip greens, and can be used in place of water or broth in almost anything.
 Here are some ways to use it:

 * In soups, stews, or chilis